-Nearly 1,500 technology firms, including Google, Duolingo, Ansys, Apple, IBM, Uber, and Ariba, have a presence within the County and employ some 26,000 people.
+Technology firms, including Google, Duolingo, Ansys, Apple, IBM, Uber, and Ariba, have a presence within the County and employ some 26,000 people.
 A tech-savvy talent pipeline flowing from many area colleges and universities, and a robust network of organizations supporting financial innovation, are helping the region's knowledge-based economy to thrive.